| What is Ethernet Encapsulation?

 ports of the controller, and bring that data back to the IT guys via their Ethernet

 cabling.
 Problem solved and you're a hero (until tomorrow).
+Now that you have an idea of what

 type of problems can be solved by using a terminal server device we can explain what